 - Get a precise image of your buyers.
 When you know which email marketing strategy works, you know what inspires your prospects and moves them to make a buying decision.
 So, you make fewer mistakes when identifying your buyer personas or preparing marketing messages – and reduce the time necessary for prospects to proceed further down the sales funnel.

 - Boost your website traffic.
 When you want to get more visits to your website, SEO is the first thing that comes to mind.
-However, SEO takes time and tons of work before it starts driving results.
+However, SEO takes time and tons of work before driving results.
 Email marketing campaigns can quickly introduce your target audience to your online portal speedily and easily by offering something of value to each recipient, encouraging them to look you up, and to explore all sources of information about you and your brand.

 - Segment your target audience.
-The more you understand your potential customers, the easier it is for you to create targeted content and offer something exclusive to each group.
+The more you understand your potential customers, the easier it is to create targeted content and offer something exclusive to each group.
 It may consist of new buyers or long-time subscribers, and you can select the most responsive clients and encourage the most proactive buyers.
 That means you’ll be able to build up your conversions and click-through rates effortlessly.

 - Discover more personalization possibilities.
 Personalization matters a lot in the profitability and success of email marketing campaigns.
-According to Smarter HQ, around 72% of customers only interact with personalized marketing emails.

 Best Practices For Increasing Email Marketing ROI

-Your ROI isn’t set in stone, is it?
+Your ROI isn’t set in stone.
 It can be adjusted and increased by taking the appropriate measures.
 So, once you get a sufficient ROI, you can start working on building your success by figuring out the most vital points of your email marketing campaigns and injecting more value into them.
 There are many ways to do it, and we shall shed some light on the most popular practices.

 Best Practice 1: Harness The Power of Data

 You can’t read the thoughts of your target audience – and if telepathy were possible, we would still be firmly against it.
 All that you need is located in two data pools.
-Both are available to you and include valuable insights into your prospects’ behavior.
+Both are available and include valuable insights into your prospects’ behavior.